Layitha/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Script that change the owmnership
-Scripts that print an empty file hello
+Script and excecute a file hello